 Michael opened the door.
 Three Marines in full combat gear, complete with hazmat masks, entered the room, brandishing automatic weapons.
 Perched jauntily atop there respirators were Santa hats.
 A much smaller figure followed behind them.
-The mask came off, revealing a short woman with long salt and pepper hair, olive skin, and crow’s feet around her eyes.
+The mask came off, revealing a short woman with long salt and pepper hair, slightly wrinkled sun worn skin, and crow’s feet around her eyes.
 She smiled widely, “Alex!”
 She called out, opening her arms.

 “Grandma!
 Alex exclaimed, running into her embrace.

 “Merry Christmas, Sir,” One of the Marines said, “The First Lady…I mean…your husband…uh…your life partner arranged to have us chopper your mother to this location for the holiday festivities, Sir.”

 Matthew bit his lip and took a deep breath, “Are you people fucking insane?”

 “What the hell is all this?
 Don’t you people have any idea what’s happened?”
 Matthew shouted.

 “Honey…calm down.”
 His mother said softly.